petablox/pldi19-artifact/README.md

 and `benchmark/shntool-3.0.5/sparrow-out/taint/bingo_delta_sem-eps_strong_0.001_combined/0.out`
 show the rankings after initialization (Column "Initial") and feedback transfer (Column "Feedback").

+Users can change the parapeter as needed.
+In the paper, it is either 0.001, 0.005, or 0.01.

 ## To Reproduce All the Paper Results
+Here are the instructions to reproduce the results of all the benchmarks at once.
+Step 1 is mandatory to run Step 2 and 3.
+Step 3 should be preceded by Step 4.

-### Running batch-mode program analysis and Bingo (Columns "Batch" and "Bingo" of Table 2)
+### Step 1: Running batch-mode program analysis and Bingo (Columns "Batch" and "Bingo" of Table 2)
 The following command will run batch-mode program analysis on two versions of the benchmarks and run Bingo on the new versions.
 ```